cabforum/smime/SBR.md

 1. The Certificate no longer complies with the requirements of [Section 6.1.5](#615-key-sizes) and [Section 6.1.6](#616-public-key-parameters-generation-and-quality-checking);
 2. The CA obtains evidence that the Certificate was misused;
 3. The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use;
-4. The CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name);
+4. The CA is made aware of any circumstance indicating that use of an email address or Fully-Qualified Domain Name in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked the right to use an email address or Domain Name, a relevant licensing or services agreement with the Subscriber has terminated, or the account holder has failed to maintain the active status of the email address or Domain Name);
 5. The CA is made aware of a material change in the information contained in the Certificate;
 6. The CA is made aware that the Certificate was not issued in accordance with these Requirements or the CA's CP and/or CPS;
 7. The CA determines or is made aware that any of the information appearing in the Certificate is inaccurate;